algorithmx/algorithmx.github.io/posts/books.md

 # 《中式英语之鉴》

 [This book](./posts/Chinglish.epub) is a valuable work from a professional translator.
 It helped me a lot in improving my written English.
+Shockingly enough, you may find the Chinglish mistakes discussed in the book reflect major aspects of George Orwell's **newspeak**.